 There are various things that can cause harm to your lungs when airborne, including:

 If you become exposed to allergens in a clean workspace or home, and particularly if you struggle with a respiratory condition like asthma, then a purifier could help you breathe easier.
 Air purifiers aren't a substitute for medication or inhalers, but they can help improve your life quality.

 One essential thing to take note — air purifying technologies are not perfect.
 And, manufacturers are aware of this, which is why they're building air cleaners that implement various complementing technologies.
 For example, HEPA filters are great for trapping tiny particles, but they're useless against volatile organic compounds (VOCs) and bad odors.
 You'd want an activated carbon filter that removes odors, fumes, and gases.

 If you’re concerned about the inside air quality within your home, another option besides getting an air purifier is to switch out your mattress for one that is non-toxic, and doesn’t produce offgassing.
-Eco Terra mattresses contain no polyurethane or toxins, so you can breathe easier, and sleep with peace of mind.
+Eco Terra hybrid mattresses contain no polyurethane or toxins, so you can breathe easier, and sleep with peace of mind.